 - Enter the credit on your 1040 tax return – The amount from Form 5695 will be added to your tax return to reduce your liability.

-If you’re thinking about installing solar panels for your home in California, you don’t want to miss out on the solar tax credit.
-Six Rivers Solar is here to help you navigate your solar options and ensure you take advantage of every available incentive.
-We’re a locally owned solar panel company that’s been serving homeowners in Humboldt and Del Norte Counties for years and we would love to help you go solar.
+The deadline is fast approaching, and you don’t want to miss your chance to save 30% on your solar installation.
+Six Rivers Solar can guide you through the process and ensure you’re ready to claim your savings before the deadline.
+We’re a locally owned solar panel company that’s been serving homeowners in Humboldt and Del Norte Counties for years, and we would love to help you go solar.